 There is no way to talk about great redfish lures without mentioning the Berkley Gulp!
 Saltwater lineup.
 “These lures catch reds in just about any situation, whether in murky or clear water,” says Capt.
 Ron Arlitt of Port O’Connor on the middle Texas coast.
 “They’re designed to bridge the gap between an artificial and a live bait.
-One that really performs on just about any given day is the Jerk Shad in Pink Shine or New Penny.
+One that really performs on just about any given day is the Jerk Shad in New Penny color.
 In really shallow water, I’ll rig them on 1⁄16-ounce jig heads.
 Along the jetties or in the surf, I’ll go with a heavier ¼-ounce head for the faster sink rate.”

 The darting action, flashy finish and built-in scent of this scented soft-plastic twitchbait make this a sexy choice in a variety of situations, but at just 3 3⁄4 inches in length, it’s particularly good when the reds are skittish.

 The scent of this soft-plastic jerkbait leads reds right to it.
 The suppleness makes them think it’s live prey.
 The soft feel makes them hold on to it.
 Use a jig head or an unweighted hook to cover different depths.